 Often, it’s the patient’s choice to have this procedure as it’s slightly less invasive and faster to perform in comparison to a regular colonoscopy.
 It also doesn’t require sedation, making it more attractive to patients.

 Sometimes, if the patient has an underlying health condition, such as a heart problem, then a doctor may recommend a virtual colonoscopy as the sedation during a regular procedure can add extra risks in some patients.

-Does a VC offer more reliable results than an endoscopic colonoscopy?
+Does a virtual colonoscopy offer more reliable results than an endoscopic colonoscopy?

 Unfortunately it doesn’t.
-VC is similar to colonoscopy for the detection of large polyps but is less reliable in finding small polyps, less than 5mm in size.
+A virtual colonoscopy is similar to a regular colonoscopy for the detection of large polyps but is less reliable in finding small polyps, that are less than 5mm in size.
 On very rare occasions, these small polyps can be cancerous or become cancerous if not removed.

 With a VC, images are also obtained of the surrounding organs such as the kidneys, which means that you can detect other conditions or diseases that may not be causing symptoms.
 That can be beneficial if a serious condition is spotted but, at times, this can cause anxiety and stimulate investigation of an irrelevant finding that doesn’t pose any threat to the patient.

 What are the advantages and disadvantages of a VC?

 - It’s a minimally invasive and less aggressive procedure compared to a regular colonoscopy